ismasan/ismaelcelis.com/content/posts/decide-evolve-react-pattern-in-ruby.md

 end
 ```

-And then you use this whereever you handle user input in your app (controllers, background workers, CLIs, etc).
+And then you use this wherever you handle user input in your app (controllers, background workers, CLIs, etc).

 ```ruby
 # POST /carts/:id/items